Spring 2023 Room Change Period February 13-24

-- If you reside in a standard double or quad in McCormick, Cascade, Clark, or Walter and you do not have a roommate or anticipate your roommate leaving, put in a ticket via the Housing & Dining Service Portal and let us know that you would like to buy-out your double-room as a single for the remainder of the academic year for an additional charge.
+- If you reside in a standard double in McCormick, Cascade, or Walter and you do not have a roommate or anticipate your roommate leaving, put in a ticket via the Housing & Dining Service Portal and let us know that you would like to buy-out your double-room as a single for the remainder of the academic year for an additional charge.

-5. If my roommate moves out, can I pay extra, so I don’t get another roommate?
+2. If my roommate moves out, can I pay extra, so I don’t get another roommate?

-6. If my roommate moves out, do I have to pay extra?
+3. If my roommate moves out, do I have to pay extra?

 No, you do not have to pay extra for your room if your roommate moves out.
 However, students can be assigned to housing vacancies at any time during the academic year.